openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 As defined in Section X.X of [@!OpenID4VP].

-### OpenID Connect Federation 1.0 Automatic Registration
+### OpenID Federation 1.0 Automatic Registration

 As defined in Section X.X of [@!OpenID4VP].

-The following is a non-normative example of a `client_id` value resolvable using OpenID Connect Federation 1.0 Automatic Registration:
+The following is a non-normative example of a `client_id` value resolvable using OpenID Federation 1.0 Automatic Registration:

 ```json
 "client_id": "https://client.example.org"